Donders-Institute/bidscoin/docs/bidsapps.rst

     usage: slicereport.py [-h] [-o OUTLINEPATTERN] [-i OUTLINEIMAGE] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]] [-r REPORTFOLDER]
-                          [-q QCSCORES [QCSCORES ...]] [--mainopts MAINOPTS [MAINOPTS ...]]
+                          [-q QCSCORES [QCSCORES ...]] [-c] [--options OPTIONS [OPTIONS ...]]
-                          [--outputopts OUTPUTOPTS [OUTPUTOPTS ...]]
-                          [--suboutputopts SUBOUTPUTOPTS [SUBOUTPUTOPTS ...]]
+                          [--outputs OUTPUTS [OUTPUTS ...]] [--suboptions SUBOPTIONS [SUBOPTIONS ...]]
+                          [--suboutputs SUBOUTPUTS [SUBOUTPUTS ...]]
                           bidsfolder pattern

     A wrapper around the 'slicer' imaging tool (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Miscvis) to generate a web page with a row of image slices for each subject in the BIDS repository, as well as individual sub-pages displaying more detailed information.
-The source images are selectable using wildcards, and the output images are configurable via various user options, allowing you to quickly create your own custom report to do visual quality control on any datatype in your repository.
+The input images are selectable using wildcards, and the output images are configurable via various user options, allowing you to quickly create a custom 'slicer' report to do visual quality control on any datatype in your repository.

     Requires an existing installation of FSL/slicer

     positional arguments:
-      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsfolder to be reported, e.g.
+      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsfolder to be reported, e.g. 'anat/*_T2starw*'
-                            'anat/*_T2starw*'

     options:
       -h, --help            show this help message and exit